RamonKaspar/Large-Scale-AI-Engineering-Project/README.md

 ## Project Overview

 Training large language models involves converting text to tokens before feeding them to the model.
-This tokenization process is typically done on-the-fly during training, which can become a bottleneck.
-This project explores if *pretokenization* - processing the text into tokens beforehand - can improve training efficiency.
+This tokenization process is typically done on-the-fly during training, which might become a bottleneck.
+This project explores if *pretokenization* – processing the text into tokens beforehand – can improve training efficiency.

 We implemented and compared four approaches:
 - Standard padded tokenization (baseline)